ometaxas/ometaxas.github.io/README.md

-# A simple topic-model browser
+# A simple topic-model browser for SciTopic

 These files use [d3](http://d3js.org) to provide a way to browse some of a topic model of texts in a web browser, relying entirely on static html and javascript files.
 It is specialized for models of texts from JSTOR's [Data for Research](http://dfr.jstor.org) service, though it can be (and has been) adapted for models of other corpora.
 For more information, see the main project page at [agoldst.github.io/dfr-browser](http://agoldst.github.io/dfr-browser) and the [working demo](http://agoldst.github.io/dfr-browser/demo), a browser for a 64-topic model of the journal *PMLA*.